Tifosi Tyrant Mountain Sunglasses

 I had pretty much given up and gone back to my two sunglasses system when a friend gave me some Tifosi Tyrant glasses to try.
 The glasses come with their brown polarised fototec lenses which, while not a cat 4 lens, do reduce the light transmission to 9 per cent.
 The polarising on the lens reduces glare and the fototec element adjusts the lens quickly to changing light conditions.
 All Tifosi lenses cut out 100 per cent of damaging UVA and UVB light

 Bruce Goodlad is an internationally qualified IFMGA guide, running his own guiding company based out in Chamonix.
-He has just published a new book Alpine Mountaineering (£16.99, Pesda Press, 2011) covering all the essential skills you need to know for climbing in the Alps. www.mountainadventurecompany.com
+He has published a new book Alpine Mountaineering (£16.99, Pesda Press, 2011) covering all the essential skills for climbing in the Alps. www.mountainadventurecompany.com